DemirBucukoglu/watermark.github.io/README.md

 A web-based application to create invisible watermarks for text.
 This tool is perfect for embedding unique identifiers into text, allowing you to track and verify your text even after copy-pasting operations.

+## AI Usage in this project
+I did not code this website I utilized AI fully and I have prompted this to how it is to AI in a single day, I just wanted to see if my vision was worth doing.

+## How did I came up with the idea

+2-3 years ago Elon Musk's company emails were leaking out so he send the same email but with different variations to everyone in his company, since each email had a different variation it was easier for him to find the email leaker, so I wanted to make this a website for future use cases for other people
 ---

 ## Features